bitrix24/b24restdocs/api-reference/imopenlines/openlines/imopenlines-network-join.md

-# Connect an external open line to the account imopenlines.network.join
+# Connect an external open channel to the account imopenlines.network.join

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will complete it shortly.
+Some data may be missing here — we will complete it shortly

 {% endnote %}